Halloween Activities for Kids

 While we like to stay at home and relax, there are definitely times that we go all out for Halloween fun.
 For those that have zoos or Disney parks near them, Boo at the Zoo events and Mickey’s Halloween Party are two very popular activities this time of year.
 Also, most local pumpkin patches have petting zoos or rides that children enjoy.
 Local libraries often have Halloween story times, and our nearby mall and even our dentist’s office have Halloween events this year.
 One of our kids’ favorite events is the Trunk-Or-Treat night at their school.
 Families decorate their car trunks and hand out candy to kids on the school field.
 Local churches may have similar events and fall festivals as well.
 There are opportunities for fun around every corner!

 Halloween doesn’t just have to mean candy and treats!
 There are tons of great Halloween themed dinner menus and recipes at Delish.
 My kids love the Jack O’ Lantern Quesadillas, and they are SO simple to make.
 There are also other Halloween food ideas like adorable ghost pizza bagels, and creepy eyeball pasta that are big hits at my house.
-One year we made mummy dogs out of hot dogs and crescent dough from a Pillsbury recipe that my kids would eat every day if I let them.

 Have a fun and safe Halloween everyone, and enjoy those special moments as a family!